Categorification of algebraic quantum field theories: Fredenhagen's universal category

 \begin{ex} Recall from Example \ref{ex:Loc} the orthogonal category $\ovr{\Loc} = (\Loc,{\perp}_{\Loc})$ of oriented and time-oriented globally hyperbolic Lorentzian manifolds.
 Consider the full subcategory $\Locc \subseteq \Loc$ of all objects $M\in\Loc$ whose underlying manifold is diffeomorphic to a Cartesian space and endow it with the restricted orthogonality relation.
 This defines an orthogonal category $\ovr{\Locc}$ together with a full orthogonal subcategory embedding $J : \ovr{\Locc}\to \ovr{\Loc} $.
 The corresponding extension functor $J_! : \AQFT(\overline{\Locc})\to\AQFT(\overline{\Loc})$ is studied in the context of locally covariant AQFT \cite{Lang,BSWoperad}. \end{ex}

 We will study a generalization of this extension construction to 2AQFTs, which is based on the biadjunction

 where the right adjoint $2$-functor $J^\ast$ is given by restriction of 2AQFTs along $J$.
 Hence, the left adjoint pseudo-functor $J_!$ is a $2$-categorical generalization of operadic left Kan extension.
+(With a mild abuse of notation, we denote both the $1$-categorical adjunction \eqref{eqn:Fredenhagenadjunction} and the $2$-categorical adjunction \eqref{eqn:J!J*biadjunction} by the same symbols.
+Below it will be clear from the context, and from our different notations for ordinary AQFTs and 2AQFTs, whether $J_!\dashv J^\ast$ refers to the $1$- or $2$-categorical adjunction.)
 Given any $\AAAA \in \2AQFT(\ovr{\CC})$ on $\ovr{\CC}$, this determines a canonical extension $J_!(\AAAA) \in \2AQFT(\ovr{\DD})$ to the larger orthogonal category $\ovr{\DD}$.
 Following AQFT terminology, we shall refer to the locally presentable $\bbK$-linear category $J_!(\AAAA)(d) \in \Pr_{\bbK}$ that is assigned by the extended 2AQFT $J_!(\AAAA)$ to an object $d \in \DD$ as {\it Fredenhagen's universal category}.
 In the context of Example \ref{ex:diskextension}, we will provide examples of such categories for 2AQFTs on the circle $M = \bbS^1$.